Linaro/lava/doc/v2/lava-scheduler-job.rst

 Failure tags allow the same failure reason to be marked on a variety of different jobs which may otherwise be unrelated.
-If a particular failure starts to become common with a particular piece of hardware or due to a specific cause, a tag can be created by the lab aministrators.
+If a particular failure starts to become common with a particular piece of hardware or due to a specific cause, a tag can be created by the lab administrators.

 Failure tags can be used whether the job was marked as ``Incomplete`` in LAVA or not.
 The tags will show on the job output but only ``Incomplete`` jobs will